TERMS AND CONDITIONS

 How long will we store your data?

 If Ninebarrow provides any paid for services to you, we are required under UK tax law to keep your basic personal data (name, address, contact details) for a minimum of 6 years after which time it will be destroyed.
 Your information we use for marketing purposes will be kept with us until you notify us that you no longer wish to receive this information.

 What are your rights?

-You have the right to request a copy of the information that we hold about you.
-If you would like a copy of all of your personal information, please email or write to us:
+You will always have the option to unsubscribe from our mailing list.
+You also have the right to request a copy of the information that we hold about you.
+If you would like a copy of some or all of your personal information, please email or write to us at the following address:

 How to contact us

 Address: Ninebarrow, 30 Dogwood Rd, Broadstone, Dorset, BH18 9PA